ARTICLE TABLE OF CONTENTS

 It’s possible you may find some aspects don’t work as expected.
 Keep in mind that part of the migration process involves additional testing along the way.
 You may need to make adjustments, so don’t freak out if things come up and be prepared to handle them.

-How to Implement SAP Cloud Platform
+How to Implement SAP Business Technology Platform

 What Is SAP Activate?